Dave Bergman: Playing style

 Bergman was noted for his extreme righty/lefty splits, which led to his long career as a part-time or platoon player.
 He batted .264/.356/.377 against right handed pitchers in 2,825 plate appearances.
 Against left handed pitchers, he batted .196/.265/.271 in only 289 plate appearances.
 Despite not usually hitting for a high batting average (.258 career), he finished his career with a respectable Adjusted OPS of 101, mostly on the strength of his on-base ability.
 Bergman was noted for his strike zone judgment, and accumulated more base on balls than strikeouts over the course of his career (380 to 347).

 Personal life

-Bergman lived in the Detroit area after retirement, making Grosse Pointe Woods, Michigan his home beginning in 1985.
+Bergman lived in the Detroit area after retirement, making Grosse Pointe Woods, Michigan, his home beginning in 1985.
 He served as a partner and senior portfolio analyst with Sigma Investment Counselors in Southfield, Michigan.

 Bergman was a good friend of Joe Niekro, and the two were fishing partners for over 30 years.
-Following Niekro's death from a brain aneurysm, Bergman began working with the Joe Niekro Foundation and committed his efforts to supporting research, treatment and awareness of brain aneurysms, AVMs and hemorrhagic strokes.
-He also spent time working with youth and high school programs, and served as a trustee for former Tigers manager Sparky Anderson's C.A.T.C.H. charity.
+Following Niekro's death from a brain aneurysm, Bergman began working with the Joe Niekro Foundation and committed his efforts to supporting research, treatment, and awareness of brain aneurysms, AVMs, and hemorrhagic strokes.
+He also spent time working with youth and high school programs and served as a trustee for former Tigers manager Sparky Anderson's C.A.T.C.H. charity.

 Death

-Bergman died on February 2, 2015, at the age of 61, following a long battle with bile duct cancer.
-He is survived by his wife, Cathy, and three children, Troy, Bria and Erika.
+Bergman died on February 2, 2015, at the age of 61, following a long illness with bile duct cancer.
+He was married to Cathy and had three children.